vinc/vinc.cc/src/news/2024-01-01-changelog.html.md

 ---
-title: Updates for December 2023
+title: Reviewing December 2023
 date: 2024-01-01
 tags: news, nyx, moros, osdev
 ---

-# Updates for December 2023
+# Reviewing December 2023

 I started December by participating in the [Advent of Code][0] for the first week until I didn't have enough time before breakfast to continue.
 I did the